Vgonma/Vgonma/README.md

 ![Victor_Banner _no_photo](https://user-images.githubusercontent.com/114885671/215010356-97163bf9-d909-4e41-a9da-4bf3caa2b925.png)
 <h3 align="center">Hi 👋, I'm Victor</h3>

 #### I am a software engineer passionate about solving challenges and testing my skills.
 Some technologies that I enjoy working on are JavaScript, Ruby, and Python.
-I am currently enrolled ad Microverse and learning Full Stack development, some of the new things I have learned are Bootstrap, and GitHub, as for non-programming skills I have learned team leading and collaboration with people from around the world through Zoom and other platforms.
-My dream is to someday work as the lead developer of a big gaming company, work with a team to develop a big game and see it published to then work on updates and maintain it through time. ###
+I am currently enrolled at Microverse and learning Full Stack development, some of the new things I have learned are Bootstrap, and GitHub, as for non-programming skills I have learned team leading and collaboration with people from around the world through Zoom and other platforms.
+My dream is to someday work as the lead developer of a big gaming company, and work with my team to develop an amazing game and see it published to then work on updates and maintain it through time. ###

 <h3 align="left">The stuff I know: </h3>